 The ability to collect email addresses.

-Once you’ve created your sales page, it’s time to begin driving traffic.
+Once you’ve created your sales page, it’s time to begin driving traffic so you can sell a course without an audience.
 There are two ways you can go about this: tapping into audiences on other platforms or accessing someone else’s audience.

 1. Utilizing someone else’s audience